Dance Dance Revolution 4thMix: Link data

 Some machines have the ports to insert PlayStation memory cards.
 Such memory cards have to be PlayStation memory cards with Link Data from the home version of 4thMix or earlier.
 It can exchange data with 4thMix, as well as any earlier version that has songs that are in 4thMix.
 It can also use Edit Data, custom steps made on the home version.

 Downloadable content

 In the months after the release of the Windows version of Dance Dance Revolution, Konami offered free downloads for the game on the product website.
 The free downloads consisted of additional dancing character that were displayed during game play.
 The characters ranged from general styles (Club DJs, trendy outfits) to odd and seasonal styles (Bondage gear, Christmas dresses, Halloween costumes, robots).
 The download page displayed blank entries for up and coming downloads.
 The nature of the new dancers were revealed when the downloads were posted.
-Dancing characters were released as pairs (Usually a man and a woman when gender even applied), however the final blank entry was a lone dancing character instead of a pair.
+Dancing characters were released as pairs (Usually a man and a woman when gender applied), however the final blank entry was a lone dancing character instead of a pair.
 The final character was a bonus character named Jason, that replaced Guy, a previous downloadable character.